 - All semen samples should be considered potentially infectious.
 Handle with all samples like HIV or hepatitis infected material. - When working with samples and reagents wear always protective clothing (gloves, gowns, eye / face protection). - SemenIgA contains 0.1% bovine serum albumin. - Sample Slides with samples and remaining sample should be inactivated after evaluation and then discarded.

-Scheme of the procedure of the seminal IgA and IgG test
+Scheme of the procedure of the seminal IgA test

-Mix 5x latex particles with 3,5μl fresh native sperm
+Mix 5x latex particles with 3.5 μl fresh native sperms